sematext/docs/docs/integration/index.md

 - Sematext Cloud [integrations guide](/guide/integrations-guide/)
 - Our [website](https://sematext.com/)
 - For open-source integrations and other Sematext contribution to the open-source community, check our [GitHub](https://github.com/sematext/) repositories.
-- or just use chat located in right bottom corner of any page and one of our engineers will help you navigate Sematext waters.
+- or just talk to us using chat located in right bottom corner of any page, and one of our engineers will help you navigate Sematext waters.